-If you want to enhance your visibility and appearance in search engine rankings, add structured data (aka schema markup) to your page to tell search engines more about your page for special search result features and enhancements.
+If you want to enhance your visibility and appearance in the search engine results page, add structured data (aka schema markup) to tell search engines more about your page for special search result features and enhancements.
 Similar to Google Ads extensions, such as location and review extensions, structured data provides additional information to your organic results for greater visibility and increased click-through rates.

 Some of the enhanced features you can add using structured data include carousels, logos, reviews, and rich result features such as larger images and headline text.
 For some content types, users can interact with your site straight from the search results.

 Structured data does not affect the appearance of the content on your site, but when search engines crawl the site, the markup is used to clearly label certain types of data, such as an address, price, rating, or event.

 What’s the Difference Between Structured Data, Schema, and Rich Results?

 Structured data is the umbrella term used to describe multiple markup formats (programming languages) that help search engines understand the content it is indexing.
 The markup language is metadata (data about data).
 It gets its name from the marking up of paper documents, usually revision instructions from editors.

 In 2011, Google, Bing, and Yahoo (Yandex joined later) created schema.org to give web developers a single integrated schema that would work for all the major search engines.
 The first implementation of this markup was used for Google’s rich snippets, now called “rich results,” such as star ratings and price ranges.

 Schema markup also supplies search engines with accurate NAP (name, address, phone number) information that can help with local SEO rankings.
 Google uses structured data to enhance Knowledge Graph results, “answer box” results, carousels, and more.

 What Are Rich Results?